suffolklibraries/sljekyll/_events/leiston-2018-05-26-beach-bonkers.md

 Find the treasures in Beach Bonkers' mini shingle beach, handle their amazing artefacts including a mammoth's tooth and play their giant beachcombing board game.

 This beachcomb is possible thanks to a grant from the Galloper Wind Farm Fund.

-Please contact the library in advance to book.